Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Introduction

 \section{Introduction}

 We study the problem of novel view synthesis from a \textit{single unposed image}.
-Recent advances~\cite{reizenstein2021common,pifuSHNMKL19,yu2020pixelnerf} on this problem typically infer the 3D shape and appearance by first extracting image features from the input image.
-Then, given a query 3D point, they project it onto the image plane and condition on the corresponding pixel's features for predicting the color and density.
-These image-conditioned models work well for rendering target views that are close to the input view.
-However, the rendering quality degrades significantly when target views move further and thus consist of many pixels that are not observed from the input view (see Fig.~\ref{fig:teaser}).
-We hypothesize that this is caused by the incorrectly-conditioned features in the presence of self-occlusion.
-As illustrated in Fig.~\ref{fig:attention}, when the query pixel in the target view (e.g., the car's wheel) is not visible in the input view, image-conditioned models may use incorrect features from the other surface (e.g., the car's window) to predict the target view.
+Recent works~\cite{reizenstein2021common,pifuSHNMKL19,yu2020pixelnerf} infer the 3D shape and appearance by projecting the input image features on the queried 3D point to predict the color and density.
+These image-conditioned models work well for rendering target views close to the input view.
+However, when target views move further, it causes significant occlusion from the input view, leading to dramatic degradation of the rendering quality, as shown in Fig.~\ref{fig:teaser}.
+We hypothesize that self-occlusion causes the incorrectly-conditioned features.
+As illustrated in Fig.~\ref{fig:attention}, when the query pixel in the target view (\eg, the car's wheel) is invisible from the input view, image-conditioned models incorrectly use the features from other surface (\eg, the car's window) for the target view.

-To tackle this issue, we propose a novel approach that utilizes the recent advances in vision transformer (ViT) and neural radiance fields (NeRF) to learn a better 3D representation.
+To tackle this issue, we propose a novel approach that utilizes the recent advances in vision transformer (ViT)~\cite{dosovitskiy2020vit} and neural radiance fields (NeRF)~\cite{mildenhall2020nerf} to learn a better 3D representation.
 We first lift the input 2D image into feature tokens and apply ViT to learn global information.
 Subsequently, the feature tokens are unflattened and resampled into multi-level feature maps which allow the network to capture global information in a coarse-to-fine manner.
 In addition, we adopt a 2D convolutional neural network (CNN) to extract local features that capture details and appearance from the input image.
 Finally, we render the novel viewpoints using the volumetric rendering technique~\cite{mildenhall2020nerf}.
 Our method is able to render unseen regions with more accurate structure and finer details.